-Washington strains for virus response amid public closures
+Washington strains for virus response as institutions close

 “In two weeks, we will regret wasting time and energy on travel restrictions and wish we focused more on hospital preparation and large scale community mitigation,” Trump’s former homeland security adviser, Thomas Bossert, tweeted Thursday.

-The Oval Office address represented an abrupt shift in tone from a president who has repeatedly sought to play down the severity of the virus outbreak.
+The Oval Office address represented an abrupt shift in tone from a president who has repeatedly played down the severity of the virus outbreak.
 Even as Trump spoke from behind the Resolute Desk, the pandemic’s ferocious rewriting of American daily life continued.
 The National Basketball Association suspended its season, and Oscar-winning actor Tom Hanks announced that he and his wife, Rita Wilson, had tested positive for COVID-19.
 The first confirmed case on Capitol Hill was reported in a legislative staffer.

-The White House has scrapped a planned trip by the president to Nevada and Colorado this week, “out of an abundance of caution.”
+The White House has scrapped a planned trip by the president to Nevada and Colorado this week as a precaution.
 Trump’s reelection campaign also postponed an event next Thursday in Milwaukee that was to feature the president.

-Trump, 73, is considered at higher risk because of his age and has repeatedly flouted the advice of public health experts, who have advised the public to stop hand-shaking and practice social distancing.
+Trump is considered at higher risk because of his age and has repeatedly flouted the advice of public health experts, who have advised the public to stop hand-shaking and practice social distancing.

 Associated Press writers Aamer Madhani, Lauran Neergaard, Martin Crutsinger, Laurie Kellman and Kevin Freking in Washington contributed to this report.